IHP Research & Engagement Fund Mini Grants

 • In most cases, funds will be transferred to the faculty mentor’s or project leader’s department or unit.
 IHP project staff at the Dearborn campus are available to provide central support for grant administration if needed.
 All funds must be expended in accordance with policies and procedures in the applicable department/unit, school/college, and the university more broadly.

-Additional guidelines
+Additional Guidelines

 • Applicants who receive funding must submit a final report at the end of the funding period (a template will be provided).
 Any grant funds that are unused by the end of the grant period must be returned to the IHP.

-• The centering of questions of diversity, equity, and inclusion
+• The centering of questions of inclusion

 • The feasibility of the project, as evidenced by detailed and concrete plans for how project activities will be executed

 • Please allow up to 4 weeks after your proposal is submitted and letter(s) of support are received for a funding decision.
+For proposals on the Campus Voices and Democratic Participation theme submitted by the priority deadline of October 30, awards will be announced in January 2026.

 Questions?

-How to apply
+How to Apply

 Applicants should submit the following through the application portal linked below: